cocos2d/cocos2d-objc/README.md

 Runtime Requirements
 --------------------
-  * iOS 3.0 or newer for iOS games
+  * iOS 4.0 or newer for iOS games
-  * Snow Leopard (v10.5) or newer for Mac games
+  * Leopard (v10.5) or newer for Mac games

 Files and Folders